Musician and Songwriter

 Clive listened to it as he took his evening constitutional by the Buffalo Bayou.

-Frank listens to it on his Discman as he cycles around Amsterdam.
+Frank listens to it on his Discman as he rides around Amsterdam on his Opafiets.

 Sneddy listened to it three times, back to back, and back again, as he paced The Gadle Braes.